yuvraj88/books-react/README.md

 - Responsive
 - Search Text UI
-- Text Color using Themeing
+- Text Color using Theming for some components

+Done
+- Search Books by name
+- List View Sorting using Read Percentage
+- Theming using toggle button

   npm run start

 # books-react